 Don't underestimate the importance of sleeping with your mouth closed, by the way.
-Mouth breathing cause you to wake up with an uncomfortable, smelly, dry mouth in the morning.
+Mouth breathing causes you to wake up with an uncomfortable, smelly, dry mouth in the morning.
+Morning breath?
+No thanks!
 Not only that, but some research has found that mouth breathing while asleep can have an overall negative impact on your life.

 Many of us mouth breathe because we're not aware of the health benefits of nasal breathing.
 Some of us mouth breathe because we simply can't breathe through our noses.
 If this is the case for you, there are a few potential reasons why.

 One reason might be that you've simply developed the habit of mouth breathing for too long; this often leads to chronic congestion.
 In such a case, use of a nasal decongestant, and purposeful, continuous nose breathing can help you become a habitual nose breather.